faizanahemad/science-reader/new_features.md

 # High Priority
     - Test only GPT-3.5
-    - Intermediate optimisation -> Don't write the FAISS indices on every update only the data, and separate the data of one doc into multiple files
     - Server release with internal URL
     - Literature survey chat
       - Side view of threads